 Service Design Blueprints

-Where Customer Journey Maps illustrate the omni- channel experience of your customer in your front-stage (visible to customer) and back-stage (behind the scenes), Service blueprints helps to define your back-end process and technology across departments to support the experience design:
+Where Customer Journey Maps illustrate the omni- channel experience of your customer in your “front-stage” (visible to customer) and “back-stage” (supporting processes), Service blueprints helps to define your “behind-the-scenes” process and technology across departments to support the experience design: